Sophon 1.15 is here

 ~/.sophon/documents/

-The database tracks metadata (title, size, pages, tags, ownership).
+The database tracks metadata (title, size, pages, tags, ownership) and the extracted text.
 The vector store (if present) holds chunk embeddings with the document ID as metadata.
 The FTS index is in the same DB (SQLite FTS5 on Personal; Postgres tsvector on Pro/Enterprise).

 Ask questions in chat: